TaraTritt/dapp-starter/README.md

 node deploy.js
 ```

-7. Use can use the [Remix - Solidity Browser IDE](https://remix.ethereum.org/) to view and interact with your deployed contract on the Rinkeby Network
+8. Use can use the [Remix - Solidity Browser IDE](https://remix.ethereum.org/) to view and interact with your deployed contract on the Rinkeby Network

    * Go to the "Run" tab
    * Make sure under the environment option that the Injected Web3 option is selected this will use MetaMask's injected Web3 instance in your browser to interact with the Rinkeby Network
    * Make sure you have a copy of you contract pasted in the IDE and select it from the dropdown above the "Create" and "At Address" inputs
    * Then paste the address where your contract was deployed into the "At Address" input and click.
 You should see a panel created underneath that shows all the public functions of your contract

-8. Modify ethereum/contract.js to interact with your contract instance in your JavaScript code
+9. Modify ethereum/contract.js to interact with your contract instance in your JavaScript code
    * Replace `<Your Contract>` with the contract you want to get the instance of

 ```javascript
 import Contract from "./build/<Your Contract>.json";
 ```

+10. Modify ethereum/contract.js to get your deployed contract instance via the address that was logged to the console

 * Replace the `<Address of Contract>` with the saved address from the previous deployment step

 ```javascript
 const instance = new web3.eth.Contract(